-All academic programs at the University of the Ozarks that lead to an initial teaching license IN Arkansas are approved by the Arkansas Department of Education and are accredited by the agencies that follow: 1) Higher Learning Commission; 2) the National Council for Accreditation of Teacher Education (NCATE) and is pending accreditation by the Council for the Accreditation of Educator Preparation (CAEP).
+All academic programs at the University of the Ozarks that lead to an initial teaching license in Arkansas are approved by the Arkansas Department of Education and are accredited by the agencies that follow: 1) Higher Learning Commission; 2) Council for the Accreditation of Educator Preparation (CAEP).
 The university is also a member of the American Association of Colleges for Teacher Education (AACTE) and the Association of Independent Liberal Arts Colleges for Teacher Education (AILACTE).
 Title II of the Higher Education Act (HEA) requires all institutions of higher education to report passage rates of their teacher education program completers.
 Passage rates and information required for accreditation can be located at https://ozarks.edu/about/rankings-and-accreditations/.